ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 The error codes that you are the most likely to encounter are:

 - 0x11 - "Service not supported".
-- 0x12 - "Sub-Function not supported": this means that the service is likely supported, just not for the specific sub-function that you requested.
+- 0x12 - "Sub-Function not supported": this means that the service is likely supported, but not for the specific sub-function that you requested.
 - 0x13 - "Incorrect message length or invalid format": this means that the service (and sub-function if applicable) are supported, but your request has an invalid size (too many or not enough parameter bytes).
 - 0x31 - "Request out of range": this means that your request has a valid format and is supported, but your parameters are out of the valid range.
 For example, you tried to read a memory address that does not exist (but you did provide an address with a valid format).
 - 0x33 - "Security access denied": this means that you need to unlock the service (see :ref:`security_access`) before using it.